Battle of Moscow: Failed pincer

 In the south, near Tula, combat resumed on 18 November 1941, with the Second Panzer Army trying to encircle the city.
 The German forces involved were extremely battered from previous fighting and still had no winter clothing.
 As a result, initial German progress was only 5–10 km per day.
 Moreover, it exposed the German tank armies to flanking attacks from the Soviet 49th and 50th Armies, located near Tula, further slowing the advance.
 Guderian nevertheless was able to pursue the offensive, spreading his forces in a star-like attack, taking Stalinogorsk on 22 November 1941 and surrounding a Soviet rifle division stationed there.

 German mechanized forces move through a hamlet towards Moscow, December 1941.

 On 25 November 1941, the German 2nd Panzer Army under Guderian began advancing towards Kashira that lay 120 kilometres south-southeast of Moscow and 80 kilometres north-northeast of Tula.
 Kashira was of paramount importance, considering that it was the headquarters of the Soviet Western Front, one of the three main groups of resistance against the Nazi storm.
-The Germans were capable of seizing Venev and pushing towards storming formidably towards Kashira.
+The Germans were capable of seizing Venev and pushing towards Kashira.
 Should Kashira fall, the road to Moscow would be open for the 2nd Panzer Group.
 In an attempt to halt the onslaught of the 2nd Panzer Group, the STAVKA High Command hurled Major General Pavel Belov's 1st Guards Cavalry Corps, General Andrei Getman's 112th Tank Division, an armoured brigade and a battalion of BM-13 Katyusha rocket launchers along with support from the air force against the Wehrmacht.
 The cavalrymen of the 1st Guards Cavalry Corps, which was primarily armed with the SVT-40 semi-automatic battle rifle and Cossack shashkas, as well as the mechanized troops possessing T-34 and KV-1 tanks, battled relentlessly against Heinz Guderian's 2nd Panzer Group.
 After much vicious fighting, the 1st Guards Cavalry Corps was able to repel the armoured forces of Guderian and subsequently drove them back by 40 kilometres to the town of Mordves.